 Information specific to the selected class

-Contemporary Level 4 For students aged 15+ and at Intermediate standard run by Colours of Dance - Miss Beth at Cambridge Dance Studios Studio 1 on Tue at 5:35 PM
+Contemporary Level 4 For students from Age 14 run by Colours of Dance - Miss Beth at Cambridge Dance Studios Studio 1 on Tue at 5:35 PM

 Modern & Contemporary